 OAP aims to process course changes before the start of registration for the effective term (that is, they aim to process course change effective in fall semester before fall registration begins in March), hence the early timeline.

 Course change requests are typically processed first, before new and dropped courses.
 If you intend to offer a newly proposed course in the upcoming semester, inform LAS Student Academic Affairs.
-Occasionally, new courses may not be set up before the end of the standard pre-proof/scheduling process, in which case the unit may need to work with the scheduling office to add the course to the schedule late.
+Occasionally, new courses may not be set up in Banner before the end of the standard pre-proof/scheduling process, in which case the unit may need to work with the scheduling office to add the course to the schedule late.

 Submit well in advance of the deadline if:

 - The department is requesting to add general education categorization to a course.
 That requires a multi-step approval process.

 - The course is directly related to an academic program proposal (e.g., a new required course, etc.).
 These should be submitted at the same time as the proposal itself.